gabrielfalcao/bose/README.rst

    Look for tests in this directory.
 May be specified multiple times.
    The first directory passed will be used as the working directory, in place of the current working directory, which is the default.
    Others will be added to the list of tests to execute.
-[NOSE_WHERE]
+[BOSE_WHERE]

 --py3where=PY3WHERE